Buttler century sets up England win

 They remain top of Group 1 and, while Australia and South Africa could still join them on eight points, it would take an improbable swing of net run-rate for both sides to overtake them.

-England meet South Africa in their final group game in Sharjah on Saturday.
+England meet South Africa in their final group game in Sharjah on Saturday, while Sri Lanka must rely on results going in the favour to have any chance of staying in the competition.

 Sensational Buttler stars for England